joanms/recipe-database/README.md

     8. Click the Cancel button.
     9. Ensure that the recipe reloads with none of the cancelled changes saved to the database.

-5. Deleting Recipes
+6. Deleting Recipes
     For all recipes:
     1. Click the Delete button at the bottom of the recipe display page.
+    2. Ensure that a warning message appears, along with buttons to cancel or confirm the deletion.
+    3. Click Cancel.
+    4. Ensure that the page reloads correctly.
+    5. Click the Delete button again.
+    5. Click Confirm.
-    2. Ensure that the recipe has been deleted from the database.
+    6. Ensure that the recipe is deleted from the database.

-6. Searching for Recipes
+7. Searching for Recipes
     1.